Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Conclusions Future Work

 As a result of these conflicts of interests, Google's and Apple's business practices are currently being investigated by competition regulators worldwide, including in the US~\cite{house_antitrust,doj_apple_google}, the EU~\cite{eu_appstore}, Germany~\cite{bundeskartellamt_google}, and the UK~\cite{competition_and_markets_authority_online_2020}.
 Indeed, the US Department of Justice is currently investigating potentially anti-competitive and illegal contracts between the two companies~\cite{doj_apple_google}.

-App platforms are well-positioned to protect user privacy~\cite{greene_platform_2018,hoboken2021,holzer_mobile_2011}, but targeted regulation of app platforms remains largely absent~\cite{hoboken2021}.
+\textbf{Suggestions.} App platforms are well-positioned to protect user privacy~\cite{greene_platform_2018,hoboken2021,holzer_mobile_2011}, but targeted regulation of app platforms remains largely absent~\cite{hoboken2021}.
 This stresses the need for increased transparency around apps' practices.
-More transparency could also help build trust around the changing takes by platforms on user privacy, including the scanning of users' photo libraries for Child Sexual Abuse Material (CSAM) as recently proposed by Apple~\cite{apple_csam}.
+More transparency could also help build trust around the changing takes by platforms on user privacy, including the scanning of users' photo libraries for Child Sexual Abuse Material (CSAM) as recently proposed by Apple~\cite{apple_csam,abelson_bugs_2021}.
 In the meantime, transparency around the privacy practices of apps will remain a challenging target to analyse, as will creating accountability for privacy malpractices.
-The tools developed in this work seek to foster discussion on regulatory and transparency issues around app privacy, and we will share all our tools publicly to support such work.
+The tools developed in this work seek to foster discussion on regulatory and transparency issues around app privacy, and we share all our tools and data publicly to support such work at \url{https://platformcontrol.org/}.

-\textbf{Future work.} To mitigate privacy concerns around the use of user tracking, Apple has begun imposing stricter privacy rules since the introduction of iOS 14, including the provision of privacy labels on the App Store and a mandatory opt-in to tracking.
+\textbf{Future Work.} To mitigate privacy concerns around the use of user tracking, Apple has begun imposing stricter privacy rules since the introduction of iOS 14, including the provision of privacy labels on the App Store and a mandatory opt-in to tracking.
 We will assess the impact of these policy changes in future work.
-Anther important field for further study is the development of a cross-platform app instrumentation tool.
+Another important field for further study is the development of a cross-platform app instrumentation tool.
+Further research is also needed to develop a holistic approach for the assessment of compliance of mobile apps.